-The easiest and quickest way to provide evidence is by uploading a digital copy to an online account.
+The easiest and quickest way to provide evidence is by uploading a digital copy to your online account.

-You should also make sure you check your online account ‘to-do list’ to find out exactly what we’ll need from you.
-If your ‘to-do list’ isn’t showing, this means you have no actions.
+You should also make sure ‘your actions to complete’ to find out exactly what we’ll need from you.
+If 'your actions to complete’ aren’t showing, this means you have no actions.